The Foundation Qualification – a starting point

 It is for those wanting to enjoy Amateur Radio, to have the knowledge and skills to demonstrate a practical ability to put together a station from commercial equipment (or equipment you build yourself if you are really keen), and to operate it safely.

-You will need to attend a course (or buy a course manual and study it yourself- see the WIA website-https://www.wia.org.au/licenses/foundation/foundationmanual/) to learn the information you need to pass the exam in order to gain a Foundation Licence.
-This will allow you to perform a wide range of activities including:
+To get started, undertake Self Study then attend a Training and Assessment course to learn the information you need to pass the exam in order to gain a Foundation qualification.
+This will allow you to perform a wide range of activities, including:

 • Communicate with others via analogue radio on multiple frequency bands